QuangSang/SceneBuilder/README.md

-I am using MVC architecture for this project.
+Architecture: I am using MVC architecture for this project.
 Note: I am using the Name to reference each character for simplicity but in real project it should be an a unique Id

-  Controllers:
+  - Controllers:
     - SceneBuilderManager : top level manager that is responsible for initializing the UIs, updating the scene data, spawning characters, containing all button click handler.
 It also has references to all other managers
     - ScenePlayerManager: responsible for playing the scene
     - ResourceLoader: responsible for loading asset from Addressables
     - SceneLoader : responsbible for saving/loading a scene

-  Views:
+  - Views:
     - SceneBuilderView: main UI class that is responsible for navigating the UI, hooking up all the buttons
     - CharacterSelectionView: UI class that is responsible for displaying the list of available characters
     - CharacterAvatarView: UI class that is responsible for displaying an individual character
     - AnimationTimelineView : UI class that is responsible for displaying the animation timeline
     - AnimationSelectionView: UI class that is responsible for displaying a single animation
     - TimelineBarView: UI class that is responsible for populating the timeline visualizaiton
+    -

-  Data:
+  - Data:
     - CharacterDefinition: a scriptable object that store the defintions of all characters (name, AssetReference, AnimationController that contains all available animations)
     - SceneData: a serializable runtime data class that holds all characters in the scene
     - CharacterAnimationSequenceData: a serializable runtime data class that holds the animation sequence of a character.
     - AnimationData: a serializable runtime data class that holds the animation data.
     - RenderData: a list of all RenderData for each views

-  Components:
+  - Components:
     - FollowMouseComponent: a component used for placing the character on the scene, handle both rotation and position
     - CharacterAnimationController: a component used for playing the animation sequence of a character